 If you’re new to the area, call us to establish service.
 Our customer representatives will ask your name, the address where you wish to establish service and your telephone number.
 If a customer fails to establish credit worthiness, we have to ask for a security deposit to ensure that unpaid bills do not become a burden for all customers.
 The deposit is usually a little more than the average monthly bill.
-If you maintain a good payment record for 1 year (2 years for nonresidential accounts), the full deposit amount plus interest will be credited to your account.
+If you maintain a good payment record for one year (two years for nonresidential accounts), the full deposit amount plus interest will be credited to your account.
 A guarantor may be provided instead of a deposit.
 The customer of record is responsible for paying the DP&L bill.
-Call us at least 3 working days in advance if you need to disconnect or transfer service.
+Call us at least three working days in advance if you need to disconnect or transfer service.

 Installation of Service

-If you are planning to build a new home, contact us at least 2 months before you need electric service.
+If you are planning to build a new home, contact us at least two months before you need electric service.
 We’ll send out a DP&L representative to your site and conduct an electric survey.
 Our representative will let you know what you need to do to get your service installed.

 Disconnection and Reconnection of Service